Blood Composition and Hemopoiesis

 How bleeding stops.
 ABO and Rh, and why type matters.

-Arteries, veins, capillaries, and the pressures that move blood through them.
+Arteries, capillaries, and veins, and the three wall layers that build them.

 Each pre-work day takes about 30 to 45 minutes if you sit with it.
 The retrieval check is the part that makes it stick.
 Do not skip writing those 60 words, even when the cards look like the easier path.